-German cities halt AstraZeneca vaccine for people under 60 due to clot worries
+Germany halts AstraZeneca vaccine for people under 60 because of clot worries

 In an open letter to health authorities, the heads of five university hospitals in the German state of North-Rhine Westphalia, wrote that there was an “extremely unfavorable risk/benefit profile for the use of the AstraZeneca vaccine” for women ages 20 to 29 because of the unlikelihood of dying from the coronavirus, according to excerpts carried by Germany’s DPA news agency.

-Regulators have said they are still investigating whether there is a link to clots.
-But experts in Germany and Norway who have treated patients suggest the rare type of blood clots are caused by an overactive immune response triggered by the vaccine.
+While the EMA continues its investigations, experts in Germany and Norway who have treated patients suggest that the rare type of blood clots are caused by an overactive immune response triggered by the vaccine.

-Some other countries that had initially paused AstraZeneca earlier this month, had been more cautious about restarting vaccinations.
+Some other countries that had initially paused AstraZeneca this month had been more cautious about restarting vaccinations.
 France limited its use to people over 55 years old.

-Norway, where regulators say four people died from blood clots among around 120,000 people who received the AstraZeneca jab, has continued its pause.
-Sweden has resumed AstraZeneca use for over 65s.
+Norway, where regulators say four people died of blood clots among about 120,000 people who received the AstraZeneca vaccine, has continued its pause.
+Sweden has resumed AstraZeneca use for people over 65.

-The vaccine is yet to be approved in the United States, where the independent medical board overseeing its trials took the unusual move last week of accusing the company of providing an “incomplete view” of its efficacy data in its U.S. trials.
+The vaccine has not been approved in the United States, where the independent medical board overseeing its trials took the unusual move last week of accusing the company of providing an “incomplete view” of its efficacy data in its U.S. trials.

-Regulators in Britain, where the majority of AstraZeneca vaccines in Europe have been administered, said they had found five cases of blood clots as of March 14 but has not updated on numbers since.
+Regulators in Britain, where the majority of AstraZeneca vaccines in Europe have been administered, said they had found five cases of blood clots as of March 14 but they have not updated numbers since.

-“There is a time lag between reports received and publication to allows us time to fully evaluate the data before we issue any conclusions on it,” it said.
+“There is a time lag between reports received and publication to allow us time to fully evaluate the data before we issue any conclusions on it,” it said.

 A Canadian panel of scientists on Monday recommended against the administration of the AstraZeneca vaccine in people 55 years of age and younger, citing “substantial uncertainty” over its benefits for that age group because of “rare” cases of blood clots reported in Europe.